Why does this document exist? Simply put, so you know what is expected of you when performing the role of Tech Lead.

 Being a Tech Lead often means you have to listen to a range of points of view, make a reasoned decision, communicate that decision, and if needs be, defend it.
 The team will look to you for clarity and certainty.

 - Ensure the team delivers to an appropriate quality.

 Establish the team culture.

-Act as a primary client contact and IW representative.
+Act as a primary client contact and Infinity Works representative.

-In many engagements, you'll be the most senior IW person that a client sees.
-We pride ourselves on our honest, no nonsense approach.
-This can often mean having difficult conversations with clients and learning to navigate the politics that exists in any business.
-This is made more difficult by the interaction between IW staff and client staff at all levels.
+In many engagements, you'll be the most senior Infinity Works person that a client sees.
+We pride ourselves on our honest, no-nonsense approach.
+This can often mean having difficult conversations with clients and learning to navigate the politics that exist in any business.
+This is made more difficult by the interaction between Infinity Works staff and client staff at all levels.

 - Ensure the system performs as required in production and is maintainable.

-- Ensure appropriate documentation and traceability is in place to avoid later disagreements.
+- Ensure appropriate documentation and traceability are in place to avoid later disagreements.

 - Overall, ensure the client is happy with the engagement.

 - Figuring stuff out - Level 4